 The XB13 is available in multiple color options and includes a strap so you can attach it to various objects.
 It also has speakerphone capabilities with an integrated microphone.
-It lists for $60, but should be sporadically discounted later in 2021.
+It lists for $60, but is sporadically discounted.

 UE Boom reps told me the Hyperboom was created after the company got feedback from its customers looking for a bigger speaker that could play loud enough and have deep enough bass to power a party.
 The speaker can do just that -- Ultimate Ears says it's three times as loud and has six-and-a-half times the bass of Megaboom 3 -- and has no trouble filling a fairly large room with sound.

 We liked Ultimate Ears' original Wonderboom Bluetooth speaker, which sounded good for its compact speaker size and was also waterproof.
-Now the company has released the Wonderboom 2, which is a touch bigger than the original and sounds slightly better for streaming your favorite music, with more bass and a special Outdoor Boost mode that boosts treble.
+The Wonderboom 2 is a touch bigger than the original and sounds slightly better when streaming music, with more bass and a special Outdoor Boost mode that boosts treble.

-Bang & Olufsen has upgraded its dome-shaped aluminum-clad A1 speaker with improved battery life, better speakerphone performance (it now has a three-microphone array) and slightly improved sound.
-It's not only the smallest wireless speaker from the Danish company, but also the most affordable at $250 (you can get certain colors for about $20 less).
+Last year Bang & Olufsen upgraded its dome-shaped aluminum-clad A1 speaker with improved battery life, better speakerphone performance (it now has a three-microphone array) and slightly improved sound.
+It's not only the smallest wireless speaker from the Danish company, it's technically the most affordable.

 While the speaker drivers remain the same, the Qualcomm chipset that powers the speaker has been upgraded (the speaker uses Bluetooth 5.1), bumping the sound quality a tad, particularly at higher volumes, with better digital signal processing.
-It remains one of the best-sounding mini Bluetooth speakers, with richer more tonally balanced sound than other Bluetooth speakers its size -- and it should sound good, considering its elevated price point.
+It remains one of the best-sounding mini Bluetooth speakers, with richer, more tonally balanced sound than other Bluetooth speakers its size -- and it should sound good, considering its elevated price.

 Battery life is rated at up to 18 hours at 50% volume (the earlier A1 didn't live up to its battery life claims but this number is more accurate) and if you can afford it, you can link two A1 speakers to create a stereo pair.
-The speaker is waterproof with an IP67 rating that allows it to be submerged briefly in shallow water.
+The speaker is waterproof with an IP67 rating, which means it can be submerged briefly in shallow water.

 Tribit's StormBox speaker looks like a cross between a UE and a JBL speaker.
 We suspect that's not an accident.
-This fully waterproof speaker costs about $50 less than the JBL Flip 5 and produces bigger sound.
-Its rechargeable battery offers up to 20 hours of battery life to play music and more.
-Tribit's XSound speakers are probably a better value, but the Stormbox is more stylish.
+This fully waterproof speaker costs about significantly less than the JBL Flip 5 and Flip 6 and produces bigger sound.
+Its rechargeable battery offers up to 20 hours of battery life for playing music and more.
+Tribit's XSound speakers are probably a better value, but the StormBox is more stylish.

-Available in white or black for $169, the Roam is currently Sonos' smallest and most affordable speaker (if you don't count those $99 Sonos-compatible Symfonisk Ikea Wi-Fi bookshelf speakers), though it's fairly expensive for a mini wireless speaker.
-This model, like Sonos' earlier Move portable speaker ($400), is equipped with both Bluetooth and Wi-Fi and can tap into an existing Sonos multiroom audio system and link with other Series 2-compatible Sonos speakers.
-This gift idea makes for a good starter speaker for those new to the Sonos world.
+Available in white or black for $179, the Roam is currently the smallest and most affordable Sonos speaker (if you don't count those $99 Sonos-compatible Symfonisk Ikea Wi-Fi bookshelf speakers), though it's fairly expensive for a mini wireless speaker.
+This Sonos Roam model, like Sonos' earlier Move portable speaker ($400), is equipped with both Bluetooth and Wi-Fi and can tap into an existing Sonos multiroom audio system and link with other Series 2-compatible Sonos speakers.

 Bose's Wi-Fi and Bluetooth Portable Home Speaker is more compact and easier to carry around than the Sonos Move and costs a little less.
 This Bose speaker delivers big sound for its relatively small size (the Sonos does sound better, however) and links with other speakers in the brand's Wi-Fi Home speaker line to create a multiroom audio system.